Homemade Granola recipe

 Homemade granola

 Take the tray out, cover it with a muslin cloth and let it dry in air for about good 5-6 hours.
 I kept it overnight.
-Once it is cool, the mixture will be dry.
-You can just crush it with fingers, and store it in an airtight container.

 Adding dried fruits and seeds in the beginning , might burn them , so add the dried fruits and seeds in the last ten minutes, or mix them later in the cooked granola.

 Now that you are perfect in making home made granola, why to restrict it only to your morning routines.
-You can have it as a dessert.
-Top your yoghurts, ice creams, or smoothies with granola.
-Add it to your cakes, and muffins.
-I hand out a small box of granola to my husband, to keep in his office, so that he can have it as a snack to munch, or just add it his yoghurt, and fruits as a topping.
+You can have it as a dessert or a healthy in between meals snack as well.

 Homemade granola